 “Hygge”, he answered.

 So what is Hygge?
 Hygge is a very special activity in Denmark.
-It can be defined as having good time with good people.
+It can be defined as having a good time with good people.
 If you walk around Copenhagen in the evening, you can see lots of people sitting together, having a cup of coffee or having a meal, with a small candle in between.
-As I heard, too many candles for hygge caused health problems in Denmark 🙁
+As I heard, too many candles for Hygge caused health problems in Denmark 🙁

 4. Super windy

 I think the thing that I hate most in Denmark is the weather :/ It is way too windy.
 Sometimes I cannot even ride my bicycle because of the strong wind.